Kaweesi-Matia/Leader_Board/README.md

 # Leader_board

-> This is To-do-list App using ES6.
-HTML DOM manipulation is used for dynamically passing data to a single web page.
+> This is a Leaderboard game project, where i used Leaderboard API documentation.
+Data is sent to the server by clicking submit button, and it is retrieved from the server by clicking refresh button.

 ## Built With